User Management Fields

 In the "Behaviours Tuning" section of the queue configuration page, you can define the treatments that will be applied in less common situations/conditions.
 The following conditions can occur:

 - Returned calls: this treatment is applied to calls that enter the queue for the second (or more) time, for example because of a no-answer forward by a company extension.
+You can place the call in the waiting queue or just play a message and hang-up or play a message and transfer to any number or SIP address.

 Administrators can program which is the call treatment to apply in the case of forced open status and forced closed status.
 They can also use this section to switch the queue to one of the following options: